StefanoFochesatto/BIOL-497/README.md

 # BIOL-497
-University of Alaska Biol 497 Machine Learning in the Cloud
+University of Alaska BIOL 497 Machine Learning in the Cloud

 ## Description
 This direct study taught the foundations and the applications of machine learning and it's software in the